 Peggy Van Witt is a third-generation paintings conservator.
 Based in the Metro of Kansas City, she works in private practice in her state-of-the-art conservation studio.

 She is a long standing member and Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC) and adheres to a strict Code of Ethics.
-She is also a member of The New England Conservation Association, Conservators in Private Practice (CIPP), and the Midwest Conservation Guild and Heritage Preservation.
+She is also a member of The New England Conservation Association, Conservators in Private Practice (CIPP), and the Midwest Regional Conservation Guild.

-Through the American Institute for Conservation of Historic and Artistic Works she attended dozens of industry workshops such as Varnishes and Surface Coatings, Adhesives for Conservation, Mastering Inpainting, Modular Cleaning and the Symposium of Early European Paintings offered at Yale, New Haven.
+Through the American Institute for Conservation of Historic and Artistic Works, she has attended dozens of industry workshops such as Varnishes and Surface Coatings, Adhesives for Conservation, Mastering Inpainting, and Modular Cleaning, as well as the Symposium of Early European Paintings offered at Yale, New Haven.

-Ms. Van Witt’s has worked in Germany, England, Switzerland, Belgium and North Africa.
-Prior to moving to Kansas City 1n 2003, Ms. Van Witt worked as a conservator in private practice in Westport, Connecticut, initially under the tutelage of Conservator Arnold Wagner, co-founder of Conservators in Private Practice (CIPP).
-To this day, Ms. Van Witt collaborates on projects with Mr. Wagner until his retirement in 2009.
+Ms. Van Witt has worked in Germany, England, Switzerland, and Belgium.
+Prior to moving to Kansas City in 2003, Ms. Van Witt worked as a conservator in private practice in Westport, Connecticut, initially under the tutelage of Conservator Arnold Wagner, co-founder of Conservators in Private Practice (CIPP).
+Ms. Van Witt collaborated on projects with Mr. Wagner until his retirement in 2009.

-Ms. Van Witt's conservation education began in post-war Europe trained by Salome Panthel, conservator at Frankfurt's Stadt Museum.
-In the 1970s and '80s, Peggy received two Bachelors degrees and a Masters degree.
-In addition to her studies at the University of Southern California, the Art Center College of Design, and the University of Maryland's European Division.
+Ms. Van Witt's conservation education began in post-war Europe, where she was trained by Salome Panthel, conservator at Frankfurt's Stadt Museum.
+In the 1970s and '80s, Peggy received two Bachelors degrees and a Masters degree at the University of Southern California, the Art Center College of Design, and the University of Maryland's European Division.